-Director Responsibilities
+21. Director Responsibilities

-- a.
-The County Department Director shall be charged with the executive and administrative duties_and responsibilities of the County Department, subject to the policies, Reules, and Regulations of the State Department. - b.
+- The County Department Director shall be charged with the executive and administrative duties\and responsibilities of the County Department, subject to the policies, Rrules, and Rregulations of the State Department. - b.
 Delegation of County Department Director Administrative Responsibilities